nordic-institute/X-Road/doc/Manuals/ig-ss_x-road_v8_security_server_installation_guide.md

 #### 2.6.1 Provisioning TLS certificates

-TLS certificates for the user interface and for the information system access point are automatically provisioned at the application startup, using OpenBao PKI secrets engine (package `xroad-secret-store-local`).
+TLS certificates for the user interface, the information system access point and gRPC services are automatically provisioned at the application startup, using OpenBao PKI secrets engine (package `xroad-secret-store-local`).

 ### 2.7 Post-Installation Checks